 “Cool” Tip #5: Remember Groceries and Food Deliveries, Too

 Don’t forget to keep your groceries and food deliveries cool when the weather is warm.
 If you go to the store, bring a cooler or cold storage bag with cold sources to keep your food safe until you get home.
 If you get groceries or meal kits delivered, track their progress so you can bring them inside immediately.
-Check that the temperature of your perishable foods is below 40°F with a thermometer, then put them in the refrigerator or freezer as soon as possible.
+Check that the temperature of your perishable foods is at 40°F or below with a thermometer, then put them in the refrigerator or freezer as soon as possible.

 Talk to a food safety expert and get answers to your questions about grilling.